Riniyume/UT-Austin-Projects/README.md

 # UT-Austin-Projects
-This is a compile of all the homework and projects I have done within UT Austin as a student.
-Please access the branches for each course work.
+This branch consist of all the works I've done within the program called Processing.
+This also contains the group project of the The Somewhat Possible Game where I've designed the user interface and sound.